Hug from a Headboard

 By the Sea

+Create a comfortable bedroom with inspiration from your go-to place of relaxation: the beach!
 As if this bedroom weren't gorgeous enough, with its serene taupe-and-blue color scheme and nubby-textured bedding and carpet, one glance at crystalline water and warm sand out the window, and you'll understand where the bedroom got its color inspiration.
 Lucky for anyone sleeping in this space, the view is spectacular both inside and out!

 Designer Tricks for a Relaxing Bedroom

 Designer Nathan Turner divulges the secrets for creating a beautiful and comfortable bedroom.
 See what tips he has to make your bed softer and your room the ultimate relaxation zone.
 Watch and learn!